pfrivas/School_District_Analysis/README.md

 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/Average%20Reading%20Score%20in%20each%20grade%20level%20at%20each%20school.png>

 ### School performance based on the budget per student
+- The average performance based on the overall passing rate does not increase as spending per student increases.
+- This is shown through the top performing school in the school district (Cabera High School) receiving $68 less per student than the lowest performing school (Johnson High School).
+- This exemplifies that there are more different and more distinguishing factors than budget per student that decides average student scores.

 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/School%20Performance%20based%20on%20Budget%20per%20Student.png>

 ### School performance based on the school size
+- The average performance based on the overall passing rate does not increase as school size increases, in fact, it decreases.
+- This is shown through the "Large" school in the dataset having the lowest average scores and passing percentages.
+The difference in performance between "Small" and "Medium" Size Schools is negligible (approximately 1%)
+- This exemplifies that school size is a factor that plays a role in student performance, the data shows that the smaller the school size the better students perform.

 <img src = https://github.com/pfrivas/School_District_Analysis/blob/main/Resources/School%20Performance%20based%20on%20School%20Size.png>